Co-operative Garden Project

 - Support Housing of Halton (Oakville)

 If individual residents have extra space in their yards, they can also contact us to help facilitate a “match” with one or more volunteers who live nearby and would like to grow their own food.
+We have assisted in the creation of 2 backyard community gardens this year:

 Post-harvest preserving and other related gardening workshops are planned throughout the season.